f3ve/freedomevenden.com/src/pages/index.md

 Outside of programming, I'm a husband and father.
 My wife and I live in a cabin in the woods with our daughter and our kitty.
 I'm also a gym-goer and an avid gamer.

-If you want to connect with me, feel free to [send me an email](mailto:me@freedomevenden.com).
+If you want to connect with me, you can <router-link to='/contact'>contact me here</router-link> or follow me on social media.

 If you're interested in supporting me and my work, consider [buying me a beer 🍺](https://www.buymeacoffee.com/f3ve) or [sponsoring me on GitHub](https://github.com/sponsors/f3ve).